Wednesday, November 1st, 2017

 If this ever happens to you don’t panic.
 Insist on seeing official identification and if necessary call the local Palma police on +34 971 789 245.
 Demand to see someone from the Guardia Civil or official airport security.
 If it is genuine, then they will be able to prove this.

 The baggage carousel can be the stuff of nightmares for many in more ways than one.
 It’s bad enough that you have to wait with a mob of impatient passengers all waiting for suitcases that look like yours, but you also have to watch that you don’t fall prey to the ‘bump and run’ scam.
 This is when someone bumps into you, quickly apologises while you think nothing of it, and then realise later that you have no wallet!

 However frustrating you find the baggage carousel, and however tired or impatient you are feeling, make sure that your valuables are safely tucked away and that you are vigilant of what is going on around you.
 Get towards the beginning of the carousel as well so you can make sure you see all the cases coming on to the belt and no-one has the chance to make off with yours.

 In addition to these scams, there are also other things to look out for.
 These include:

-Of course, we are not trying to scare you and put you off traveling, as Palma de Mallorca PMI is one of the safest airports in the world, and its unlikely you will be scammed.
+Of course, we are not trying to scare you and put you off travelling, as Palma de Mallorca PMI is one of the safest airports in the world, and it’s unlikely you will be scammed.
 But saying that, when in a foreign country, it is always wise to have your wits about you and make sure that you are extra vigilant.
 Book everything yourself, keep an eye on your luggage and make sure you keep your valuables safe and everything should be just fine and you can then relax and enjoy your holiday.